layoutBox/LayoutFrameworkBenchmark/README.md

 [UIStackViews benchmark's source code](https://github.com/lucdion/LayoutFrameworkBenchmark/blob/master/LayoutFrameworkBenchmark/Benchmarks/UIStackView/FeedItemUIStackView.swift)

 * [**Yoga**](https://github.com/facebook/yoga)
-Yoga's performance hasn't been tested directly, but check FlexLayout's performance, it reflects the Yoga's performance, since FlexLayout is a Swift interface for Yoga.
+Yoga's performance hasn't been tested directly, but check FlexLayout's performance, it reflects the Yoga's performance since FlexLayout is a Swift interface for Yoga.

 :pushpin: Anyone who would like to integrate any other layout frameworks to this GitHub project is welcome.